 When installing a new spark plug, tighten 1/2 turn after the spark plug seats to compress the washer.

-When reinstalling the original spark plug, tighten 1/8-1/4 turn after the spark plug seats to compress the washer.
+When reinstalling a used spark plug, tighten 1/8-1/4 turn after the spark plug seats to compress the washer.